Hurricane John (2024): Guerrero

 Outside of Acapulco, damage was reported in 28 municipalities, with a total of 27,000 homes being damaged, affecting 108,792 people.
 In Copala, near where the storm made its first landfall, heavy rain and wind gusts up to 220 km/h (137 mph) destroyed more than 100 restaurants, hotels, homes, and beach huts.
 In Costa Azul, a ten-meter sinkhole was reported.
 In Las Vigas, a sustained wind of 72 km/h (45 mph) and a wind gust of 127 km/h (79 mph) were recorded.
 In Chilpancingo, the Huacapa river overflowed, flooding the El Palmar and Renacimiento neighborhoods.
 There, 700 homes were damaged, with 250 out of them having their roofs blown off completely.
-150 homes collapsed and 337 downed trees were reported.
+A total of 150 homes collapsed and 337 downed trees were reported.
 At least 60 people fled to a shelter.
 In the Cerrito Rico neighborhood, floodgates were opened, causing rivers to overflow, sweeping away two vehicles.
 Several communities were left without running water.
 A 68-year-old woman was injured after a tree fell on her house.
 In the Costa Chica region, the Atoyac River overflowed, flooding 300 homes.
 In Zihuatanejo, patients were evacuated after heavy rains caused the ceiling of a hospital to collapse.
 Two fishing boats sank due to high waves.
 In La Unión, gusty winds blew off the roofs of buildings and storm surge flooded several areas.
 In Tecpan de Galeana, a market and sports complex were flooded.
 Governor of Guerrero Evelyn Salgado reported two deaths caused by a landslide in the municipality of Tlacoachistlahuaca.
 Additionally, a 70-year-old woman was killed in Malinaltepec when a landslide struck her house and a man drowned after being swept away by an overflowing ravine.
 In the community of El Ciruelar, a man was killed while trying to leave his community in search for help.
 In Tecoanapa, a 28-year-old man was killed after the wall of his home collapsed on him.
 In the Tierra Caliente region, three men were killed after their truck was swept away by an overflowing river.